gisbi-kim/navtech-radar-slam/README.md

         - In MulRan dataset paper, the radar scan context is also proposed, but in this repository we use a Cartesian 2D feature point cloud (extracted via cen2019 method) as an input for the original Scan Context (IROS2018) method and it works.
         - The Scan Context-based loop detection is included in the file `pgo/SC-A-LOAM/laserPosegraphOptimization.cpp`.
     3. Pose-graph optimization
         - iSAM2 in GTSAM is used.
-See `pgo/SC-A-LOAM/laserPosegraphOptimization.cpp` for the details (ps. the implementation is eqaul to [SC-A-LOAM](https://github.com/gisbi-kim/SC-A-LOAM)and it means `laserPosegraphOptimization.cpp` node is generic!)
+See `pgo/SC-A-LOAM/laserPosegraphOptimization.cpp` for the details (ps. the implementation is eqaul to [SC-A-LOAM](https://github.com/gisbi-kim/SC-A-LOAM) and it means `laserPosegraphOptimization.cpp` node is generic!)

 ## How to use?
 ```